PUBLIC AND NONPROFIT (PNP)

 In your PDW proposal, please include the following sections:

-- Relationship to all-academy theme: If relevant, please indicate how your proposal relates to this year’s Academy theme.
+Relationship to Conference Theme (if applicable): If relevant, please indicate how your proposal relates to this year’s Academy theme.

-- Structure and Audience Engagement: How will the audience engage in interactive activity during this workshop?
+Structure and Audience Engagement: How will the audience engage in interactive activity during this workshop?
 Please demonstrate why you believe this approach is pedagogically sound.
-In what ways will the proposed workshop encourage participation from a broad audience (or why is it appropriate to focus on a more narrow audience, if applicable)?
+In what ways will the proposed workshop encourage participation from a broad audience (or why is it appropriate to focus on a narrower audience, if applicable)?
 How much time is needed and how will it be used?

-- Key Biographies: Provide short biographies (~125 words) of each organizer and key presenter.
+Key Biographies: Provide short biographies (~125 words) of organizers and presenters.

-Contact PNP’s PDW Chair, Justin Stritch, at email@example.com if you have any questions.
+Please contact PNP’s PDW Chair, Jaclyn Piatak if you have any questions.